rutviklhase/headout/README.md

 1) https://github.com/rutviklhase/headout
 2) https://github.com/rutviklhase/headout_repo

-I have built a complete end-to-end CI/CD Pipeline which begins the moment a Push-event occurs on the "headout_repo" repository.
+#### I have built a complete end-to-end CI/CD Pipeline which begins the moment a Push-event occurs on the "headout_repo" repository.

+#### The "headout" repository is our main repository.
+It is reponsible for configuring AWS Credentials -> Building our custom Docker image -> pushing the image to AWS ECR -> Running our image inside our EC2 instance by referencing the image from ECR -> cloning the GitHub repository from "headout_repo" -> starting the server.

 **Assumption:** You already have a Git Repo with a "project.js" file inside the directory build/libs.
 On executing "project.js", an NGINX server starts at port 9000.